 The layout of the proposed new extractive industry, in relation to the existing gravel pit footprint, and the surrounding area is shown on Figure 3 - Conceptual Site Layout Plan and Figure 4 - Conceptual Quarry Development Plan).
-The proposal includes an active extraction area less than 2 hectares and progressive rehabilitation of the balance of the historic quarry site to achieve a post extraction landform suitable for rural activities, including livestock grazing (refer Figure 5 - Conceptual Rehabilitation Plan).
+The proposal includes an active extraction area less than 2 hectares and progressive rehabilitation to achieve a post extraction landform suitable for rural activities, including livestock grazing (refer Figure 5 - Conceptual Rehabilitation Plan).